nusenu/ContactInfo-Information-Sharing-Specification/README.md

 Since the `operatorurl` can be set to an arbitrary value - without consent of the entity it points to - the `verifymethod` field tells interested parties how to verify the `operatorurl` value.
-All relays of the operator's relay family (MyFamily setting) MUST have the same `verifymethod` set.
+All relays in the operator's relay family (MyFamily setting) MUST have the same `verifymethod` set.
 The following verification methods are available:

 * uri